rguseinov/revmass-uprisings-regchange-replication/README.md

 In this repository one can find replication materials for the Bachelor Thesis "From Dictatorship to Democracy?
 The Influence of Revolutionary Mass Uprisings on Regime Change: a Cross–Country Perspective".

 The analysis is performed using R version 4.5.0 on MacOS

+To perform the analysis, you need to proceed with two steps:
+1. Create datasets by opening "datasets.R" and running the code.
+To run the code, you will need NAVCO2.1_default.csv, beis_regr.csv and toronto_clean.csv.
+2. Perform PanelMatch and SCM analysis by opening "script.R" and running the code.
+Mind the name of the created datasets from step 1.
+3. Perform two-way fixed-effects analysis by opening "fect.R" and running the code.
+Mind the name of the created datasets from step 1.

+If you need the code for the visualizations from the sample description part, open "visualisations.R" and run the code.

+If you need the datasets create by the multiple imputation, open RData files.